jdpendleton/LabApi/README.md

 # LabApi
 An API for managing Freezer Samples

+## Architecture

+The GraphQL API is divided into three assemblies, dependent on the lower utilizing dependency injection in accorrdance with SOLID principals.

+### LabApi.GraphQL
+Responsible for the GraphQL Schema, all queries, mutations, and subscriptions.

+### LabApi.Business
+Organized into services, responsible for connecting the queries, mutations, and subscriptions to the data layer and performing business logic

+### LabApi.Data
+Implementation for the ISampleRepository is an in-memory singleton repository with basic CRUD operations for simplicity.

 ## Context

 In a life science laboratory, scientist store their samples in a freezer.
 These samples are used